-The most disappointing asset classes based on performance were cryptocurrency (15%) and cash (11%).
+The most disappointing asset classes based on performance were cryptocurrency (19%) and equities (19%).
 The onset of COVID-19 and other adverse market events may have led to more cries for investors to liquidate and hold cash assets, but most financial advisers will always recommend reinvesting cash in other return-generating assets for wealth creation over time.

 In September 2018, the price of Bitcoin, one of the most prominent cryptocurrencies, had fallen by 80% of its peak and was in percentage terms, even larger than the bursting of the dot-com bubble in 2002.
-Cryptocurrencies have since lost favour among Singaporean investors, largely disappointed by the inherent volatility of the asset.
+Cryptocurrencies have since lost favour among Hong Kong investors, largely disappointed by the inherent volatility of the asset.

-In contrast to its performance however, cryptocurrencies (51%) are still among the most popular assets to invest in.
+In contrast to its performance however, cryptocurrencies (42%) are still among the most popular assets to invest in, after cash (46%).
 Despite the widely scrutinised financial risks seen through 2018, many investors still want to increase their investments in cryptocurrency assets in the next 24 months.
 This may be in part due to cryptocurrencies such as Bitcoin being decentralised from any regulatory authority or jurisdiction, which is something that might play an important long-term role in a bifurcating world with increasing global tensions.